 Arliano Update (Aggiornamento Arliano):

 As you may have read in my last post, we had a water drainage ditch overflow the day after Christmas that washed away much of our gravel in our dirt road driveway. €140 and a delivery of a huge pile of gravel, paired with back breaking weekend later, the problem is resolved.
 Who knew that snow shovels also worked well for gravel?
 On to the next challenge.
 The new window people haven’t given us an estimate or come to measure yet.
-Chirstmas must be a month long holiday, not just a day… What a luxury.
+Christmas must be a month-long holiday, not just a day… What a luxury.
 Grrr.

 Did you enjoy reading or making the recipe from this post?
 If so, please consider giving it a “like” or a comment.
 It would be nice to know you are out there and that my posts connect with you.

 Don't Run Away!
 It's Beetroot Hummus!

 - 2 – 3 medium beets (red, gold, or a mix is fine)

 - 1 can (15 ounces) garbanzo beans (chickpeas) drained and rinsed